syncfusion/blazor-docs/src/inplace-editor/in-place-editor/configuration.md

     * Popup
     * Inline

-> By default, `Popup` mode will be rendered when opening an editor.
+> By default, `Inline` mode will be rendered when opening an editor.

 * For `Popup` mode, the editable container displays as like tooltip or popover above the element.

-* For `Inline` mode, the editable container displays as instead of the element.
+* For `Inline` mode, the editable container displays instead of the element.
 To render `Inline` mode while opening the editor, specify `Mode` as `Inline`.

 In the following code block, the In-place Editor renders with `Inline` mode.
 You can dynamically switch into another mode by changing the drop-down item value.